substrate-system/copy-button/README.md

 ## use
 Include this package, then call `customElements.define` with your preferred tag name.
-Be sure to import `@substrate-system/a11y` too, we use class names exposed there for accessibility.
+Be sure to import [`@substrate-system/a11y`](https://github.com/substrate-system/a11y) too; we use class names exposed there for accessibility.

 ```js
 import '@substrate-system/a11y'